 - Contests or sweepstakes that you're running

-Don't forget to use a high-quality image or video in your posts to display your deals when possible; as we mentioned, Gen-Xers will be more drawn to this visual content and this can create higher engagement.
+Don't forget to use high-quality images or videos in your posts to display your deals when possible.
+As we mentioned, Gen-Xers will be more drawn to this visual content and this can create higher engagement.

 Another tip is to ask your customers to opt for seeing your Facebook posts first in their news feed (you can learn how to do so here).
 Doing so will allow them to see your latest deals when they log into their Facebook account.

 Marketing to Millennials on Facebook is a little trickier than marketing to Generation X.

 Millennials primarily use Facebook to stay close with friends and see what they're up to.
 They're less interested in deals and promotions and care more about information and entertainment.

 In addition, if a Millennial is interested in contacting a brand, they are twice as likely over Gen X to reach out through social media, rather than email or call.

 Millennials are also picky about the content that they view and will pass over anything that doesn't interest them.
 Writer, Lizz Kannenberg, from Entrepreneur states:

 They've "seen it all," so to speak, so you have to make sure what you are creating is fresh, new and unique.
 Source